New claims for tax credits – legislation vs practice

 So, what about a person who misses the renewal deadline and the 30 day grace period.
 Assuming they have no good cause for missing the deadline – can they make a new claim for tax credits?
 HMRC’s position is no – they would have to claim UC instead.
 But one interpretation of Article 7(6) is that they could make a new claim because they had a claim for 2018/19 (which will be finalised even if they fail to return the renewal papers) and the are making a claim for the next tax year.
 As noted above, the existing tax credit legislation states that a late renewal is to be treated as a claim for the new tax year.
 In other words – Article 7(6) is arguably not limited to people who renew through the normal renewals process (or the 30 day grace period or with good cause by 31 January).

 What about other groups of people?
 For example, a single person who moves in with their partner in mid February 2019 (important as it ensures tax credits are not abolished in such a case under Order 32).
 As a result their single tax credit claim ends and they would, if they wanted to continue getting support, have to make a joint claim for either tax credits or UC.
 Let’s assume that after 6 months, the couple separate and the single claimant needs to make a new claim.
-Again, HMRC’s position is that they would (unless they fall into the severe disability premium or frontier worker exceptions) have to claim UC.
+Again, HMRC’s position is that they would (unless one of the exceptions above applied) have to claim UC.
 But again, it is arguable that they meet the wording set out in Article 7(6).
 Similar arguments can be advanced for those who accidentally claim Tax-free Childcare which automatically terminates their tax credit award (depending on the relevant dates) and possibly other groups.
 Or those who have mistakenly claimed UC during the coronavirus pandemic which terminated their tax credits.

 It appears that it is possible to argue that so long as tax credits are not abolished under Commencement Order 32 for a particular person or group of people, Order 23 allows claims from a larger number of people than HMRC allow/or intend to allow.